 The flu, or influenza, is a highly contagious viral infection that mainly affects the respiratory system.
 It’s usually a seasonal illness, with yearly outbreaks killing hundreds of thousands of people around the world.
 Though rare, completely new versions of the virus may infect people and spread quickly, resulting in pandemics (an infection that spreads throughout the world) with death tolls in the millions.
+Symptoms of the flu include sudden onset fever, coughing, sneezing, a runny nose, and severe malaise, though it can also include vomiting, diarrhea and nausea.
 Influenza has plagued humankind for centuries and, given its highly variable nature, may continue to do so for centuries to come.

 What Is the Flu?

-Influenza is a viral respiratory infection that causes symptoms similar to, but more severe than, the common cold, such as sudden onset fever, cough, runny or stuffy nose and severe malaise (feeling unwell).
+Influenza is a viral respiratory infection that causes symptoms similar to, but more severe than, the common cold.
+Flu symptoms can include sudden onset fever, cough, runny or stuffy nose and severe malaise (feeling unwell).

 The flu can also sometimes cause vomiting, diarrhea and nausea, (particularly in young children), but the flu is primarily a respiratory disease and not a stomach or intestinal disease.